 Thread-Safe Singleton

-module ensures thread safety in Ruby.
+The built-in Singleton module ensures thread safety in Ruby.
 However, if implementing manually, you need to make it thread-safe.

 Example: Thread-Safe Singleton